1. Complete application online at www.utep.edu/graduate/apply-now/apply-now.html

 As of January 1, 2006, the Prometric Center will no longer provide a hard copy of unofficial GRE scores.
 If you want to submit unofficial scores, you will need to memorize them at the end of your exam and report them to the Graduate School.

-The Programs and Services of the International Students Office provides assistance with the application requirements and visa information for students coming to UTEP to study.
+The Programs and Services of the International Students Office provide additional assistance with the application requirements and visa information for students coming to UTEP to study.